Welcome, Guest.

 Birds you can see here include:

-Black-necked Grebe, Cory's Shearwater, Balearic Shearwater, Northern Gannet, Great Cormorant, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Purple Heron, Black Stork, White Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Red-crested Pochard, Common Pochard, Black Kite, Griffon Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Booted Eagle, Bonelli's Eagle, Osprey, Merlin, Common Moorhen, Eurasian Coot, Little Bustard, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Kentish Plover, Northern Lapwing, Little Stint, Temminck's Stint, Curlew Sandpiper, Ruff, Common Snipe, Black-tailed Godwit, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Arctic Skua, Mediterranean Gull, Little Gull, Slender-billed Gull, Audouin's Gull, Lesser Black-backed Gull, Gull-billed Tern, Caspian Tern, Little Tern, (rare W), Whiskered Tern, Black Tern, Great Spotted Cuckoo, European Turtle Dove, Little Owl, Short-eared Owl, Red-necked Nightjar, Pallid Swift, European Bee-eater, European Roller, Eurasian Hoopoe, (rare W), Eurasian Wryneck, Calandra Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Thekla Lark, Woodlark, Eurasian Skylark, Sand Martin, Barn Swallow, Red-rumped Swallow, Tawny Pipit, Water Pipit, Red-throated Pipit, Blue-headed Wagtail, Rufous Scrub Robin, Common Nightingale, Bluethroat, Black Redstart, Northern Wheatear, Black-eared Wheatear, Great Reed Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, European Pied Flycatcher, Long-tailed Tit, Short-toed Treecreeper, Penduline Tit, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Azure-winged Magpie, European Serin, Ortolan Bunting
+Black-necked Grebe, Cory's Shearwater, Balearic Shearwater, Northern Gannet, Great Cormorant, Little Bittern, Black-crowned Night Heron, Squacco Heron, Western Cattle Egret, Little Egret, Purple Heron, Black Stork, White Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Red-crested Pochard, Common Pochard, Black Kite, Griffon Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Booted Eagle, Bonelli's Eagle, Osprey, Merlin, Common Moorhen, Eurasian Coot, Little Bustard, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Kentish Plover, Northern Lapwing, Little Stint, Temminck's Stint, Curlew Sandpiper, Ruff, Common Snipe, Black-tailed Godwit, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Arctic Skua, Mediterranean Gull, Little Gull, Slender-billed Gull, Audouin's Gull, Lesser Black-backed Gull, Gull-billed Tern, Caspian Tern, Little Tern, (rare W), Whiskered Tern, Black Tern, Great Spotted Cuckoo, European Turtle Dove, Little Owl, Short-eared Owl, Red-necked Nightjar, Pallid Swift, European Bee-eater, European Roller, Eurasian Hoopoe, (rare W), Eurasian Wryneck, Calandra Lark, Greater Short-toed Lark, Mediterranean Short-toed Lark, Crested Lark, Thekla Lark, Woodlark, Eurasian Skylark, Sand Martin, Barn Swallow, Red-rumped Swallow, Tawny Pipit, Water Pipit, Red-throated Pipit, Blue-headed Wagtail, Rufous Scrub Robin, Common Nightingale, Bluethroat, Black Redstart, Northern Wheatear, Western Black-eared Wheatear, Great Reed Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, European Pied Flycatcher, Long-tailed Tit, Short-toed Treecreeper, Penduline Tit, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Iberian Magpie, European Serin, Ortolan Bunting

 [edit] Other Wildlife